-Browsing ICR Research Publications by Author "Kentatchime, Fabrice"
+Browsing Conservation Science Publications by Author "Kentatchime, Fabrice"

 Dietary ecology of the Nigeria–Cameroon chimpanzee (Pan troglodytes ellioti)Abwe, Ekwoge E.; Morgan, Bethan J.; Doudja, Roger; Kentatchime, Fabrice; Mba, Flaubert; Dadjo, Alvine; Venditti, Dana M.; Mitchell, Matthew W.; Fosso, Bernard; Mounga, Albert; et al. (2020)Examining the diets of primate populations inhabiting different habitat types could be useful in understanding local adaptation and divergence between these populations.
 In Cameroon, the Nigeria–Cameroon chimpanzee (Pan troglodytes ellioti) is subdivided into two genetically distinct populations that occupy different habitat types; one occurs in forests to the west and the other in a forest–woodland–savanna mosaic (ecotone) in the center of the country....